Intermediate Literary/Classical Chinese

 - Lesson 28: 蘭亭集序

-This course will be taught live, as a combination of lectures and Q&A (though if you can't make it to the live sessions you can watch the recordings later).
-We'll also hold weekly office hours via Zoom.
+This course is self-paced.
+The videos consist of a combination of lectures and recorded Q&A. We'll also hold regular office hours via Zoom.
 Exams will be given at the end of each unit, and a passing score at the end earns you a Certificate of Completion, which will serve as fulfillment of prerequisites for future courses!

 It's structured like a university-level Classical Chinese course aimed at non-native speakers who already have some experience with basic Classical Chinese.
 During the course, we'll read some of the most famous passages of Classical Chinese.
 By the end of the course you should be equipped to approach most mainstream Classical and Literary Chinese, and you'll have the tools and skills to be able to read them for yourself, and to know where to look for help when you get stuck.

 Can I go at my own pace?
-Will I be able to access the course once it's finished?
+Will I be able to access the course once I've finished it?

 Yes!
-We'll do one lesson per week, but once the course is finished, we'll keep everything available online so that you can go through it at your own pace.
+You get lifetime access, so we'll keep everything available online so that you can go through it at your own pace and review it whenever you want to!

 How much Chinese do I need to know to take this course?